martyanov/devenv/README.md

 ## How to use

-Assuming Vagrant and Ansible are already installed it is as easy as executing the following command:
+Assuming [Vagrant](http://docs.vagrantup.com/v2/installation/) and [Ansible](http://docs.ansible.com/intro_installation.html) are already installed it is as easy as cloning the repository and executing the following command:

 ```bash
 vagrant up